OpenLineage/OpenLineage/integration/spark/README.md

 ### Quickstart
 The fastest way to get started testing Spark and OpenLineage is to use the docker-compose files included in the project.
-From the spark integration directory ($OPENLINEAGE_ROOT/integrations/spark) execute
+From the spark integration directory ($OPENLINEAGE_ROOT/integration/spark) execute
 ```bash
 docker-compose up
 ```
-This will start a Jupyter Spark notebook on localhost:8888.
+This will start Marquez as an Openlineage client and Jupyter Spark notebook on localhost:8888.
 On startup, the notebook container logs will show a list of URLs including an access token, such as
 ```bash
 notebook_1  |     To access the notebook, open this file in a browser: